xmliszt/taboo-ai/app/roadmap/roadmap.md

 - **Nickname creation** for players to create their unique nicknames.
 - **Recovery mode** for players who want to restore their game records on **new devices** or when they **switch to new browsers** or clear cache in existing browser.
 - **Search** function added to "Topic Selection" page.
+- **Anti-Cheat** measures are implemented to ensure fairness of the daily challenge compeition.
 - Improved UI.

 ## 22 Feb - Release Notes (V1.4)